 What happens when people and animals are exposed to infectious waste?
 High winds in dry places such as Arizona and California have become toxic events thanks to the reckless practice of dumping sewage sludge on land.
 These powerful dust storms now carry lethal doses of pathogens, which are swept away after being dumped on farms, ranches, parks, gardens and golf courses.
 Thanks to the deadly dumping policies, these poisonous particulates are now contributing to a broad spectrum of respiratory and neurological ailments, including the dreaded valley fever, autism and Alzheimer’s disease.

 Prior to the 1990s, valley fever was a fairly rare disease.
 However, thanks to the U.S. EPA’s reckless science and policies, the desert and other regions across America began filling with sewage sludge around 1993.
 The sewage (also known as biosolids) brought in a host of toxins, and pathogens, including radionuclides, pharmaceuticals, heavy metals, dioxins, fungus, bacteria, prions and other threats to public health.
-The nitrogen and carbon in the sewage sludge also fuels the cocci fungus in the sand and soil that caused many of the original cases of valley fever.
+The nitrogen and carbon in the sewage sludge also is a super fuel for the cocci fungus in the sand and soil that caused many of the original cases of valley fever.
 The sludge also provides a new medium to transport the toxic mold spores far and wide.
 Thanks to infectious waste, so-called “valley fever” is caused by much more than just the cocci fungus.